This post may contain affiliate links. Read my full disclosure here

 Simply set that much money aside in your grocery budget each month and focus on pantry stable (or freezable) products that you can safely store.
 Only get foods you know your family will eat.

 Things like bagged rice, sandwich bread, canned fruit/veggies are all easy to set aside.
-Bread needs to be frozen, and rice (as well as flours and pasta) can get tiny bugs if left for too long so rotating through it is a great idea to prevent food waste!
+Bread needs to be frozen, and rice (as well as flours and pasta) can get tiny bugs if left for too long so rotating through your pantry it is a great idea to prevent food waste!

 Meal plan around what you already have